{lessons learned}

 we sanded dog poop off of door frames and set off roach and flea bombs to kill the fleas that infested the 30 year old carpet (that bobby refused to replace. ugh thinking about walking on that carpet now makes me gag.)

-and this is "airplane!" which is dumb but liz and i did it all the time.
+i cannot believe that i laid down on that carpet. see how grungy it is!? and this is "airplane!" which is dumb but liz and i did it all the time. |

 we scrubbed years worth of grease and food particles off the kitchen cabinets before painting them white. we patched and painted all the doors that had holes punched in them. there were many more disgusting stories about the month we spent cleaning, disinfecting and painting the duplex. i will spare you.